-This is an important step.
+This is probably the more critical step.
 Often, webmasters think that by having lots of web content on or about the same topic, they will rise to the top of search engines.
-Nothing could be further from the truth if you do not give all that content hierarchy through internal links.
+Nothing could be further from the truth if you do not give all that content hierarchy through the links.
 Some SEOs call a lack of hierarchy “cannibalization”.
 The search engines see multiple pages on the site that COULD all rank for a given topic.
 If the MAIN page is not defined, no page has enough clarity or confidence to rank.

 Actively decide which page should be the master page for a given phrase or topic.
-You also take the decision that the other pages should NOT rank for that topic.
+You also decide that the other pages should NOT rank for that topic.
 Link to the cornerstone content when the topic is mentioned elsewhere.

 Use your site’s search functionality to find other mentions of those keywords.
 You can also use the popular Google hack to do this.
 Search in Google for “Your keyword site:yoursite.com”.
 (That is to say, the SITE: command within a Google search will limit Google’s search results to the site you specify).

-This latter approach is not effective if Google has not yet properly indexed all the content on your website, so do use your site’s own search function if it has one.
+This latter approach is not practical if Google has not yet adequately indexed all the content on your website, so do use your site’s search function if it has one.

-Step 3: Linking other mentions to the Cornerstone Content
+Step 3: Link other mentions to the Cornerstone Content

 Wherever you find your keyword mentioned on the site, link that keyword through to the cornerstone page.
-This is not quite as straightforward as it sounds.
+This is not as straightforward as it sounds.
 If your keyword is too specific, you may not find all the mentions in a search.
-Worse, you may continually link with an increasingly unnatural “anchor text”.
+Worse, you may use an increasingly unnatural “anchor text”.
 (Anchor text is the text that the reader sees when looking at the link on the web page.)
-Avoid this!
+Avoid this.

-Try and link in a way that makes sense to humans.
+Try and make sense to humans.
 For example, you may have a cornerstone page about “The Ritz Hotel, London”.
-On the page about afternoon tea, you might have the text “Tea at the Ritz”.
-You need to decide whether to link just the words “The Ritz” or the whole phrase “Tea at the Ritz”.
+You might have the text “Tea at the Ritz” on the page about afternoon tea.
+You need to decide whether to use the words “The Ritz” or the whole phrase “Tea at the Ritz” in the anchor text.
 This should depend on whether there is another page about the concept of “Tea” at “Tea at Hotels”.
-If not, then link the whole phrase.
+If not, then use the whole phrase.